 - Overall, the infrastructure of PwC is necessary to work fully.

-- Specifically, clients who lack technical literacy can find AI explanations very complicated.
+- Clients who lack technical literacy can find AI explanations very complicated.

 3. KPMG -Clara